francesca-pizzighini/Portfolio/README.md

 ## The project

-This project is part of my journey in learning to code with [Start2Impact University](https://www.start2impact.it).
-This is my first project, and will show all the following.
-It will be updated with all the things I'll learn.
+I made this project as the first part of my journey in learning to code with [Start2Impact University](https://www.start2impact.it), but I wanted to make it 100% mine so i continued working on it as long as i learned new features, and I'll continue this way to have an updated portfolio whith all the things I'll learn in the future.
 <br>
 Created in 2023.

-### Prerequisite

-My assignment was to build a Portfolio that could show my skills as a developer, and all my past projects.
-The projects are in chronological order (the first one is the most recent) to show my improvement.

-### Technical requisite

-- Using HTML & CSS for building the website
-- Good UX and UI
-- Show in a clear way my projects and skills

-Every addictional feature is welcome, especially:

 <p align="right"><a href="#top">return to the top</a></p>